mgamio/blog/_posts/2023-06-29-rest-api-overview.md

 comments: false
 ---

 APIs (Application Programming Interfaces) enable communication and data exchange between systems.
 Among the various types of APIs, [REST](https://en.wikipedia.org/wiki/Representational_state_transfer){:target="_blank"} (Representational State Transfer) has emerged as a popular architectural style for building web services.
-This article will delve into the fundamental concepts of REST API, its principles, its benefits in modern web developmentand, and how to design a RESTful API.
+This article will delve into the fundamental concepts of REST API, its principles, its benefits in modern web development, and how to design a RESTful API.

 ## What is an API?